lorint/AdventureWorks-for-Postgres/README.md

 psql -c "CREATE DATABASE \"Adventureworks\";" psql -d Adventureworks < install.sql
 ```
-The Production.ProductReview table gets omitted, but the remaining 67 tables are properly set up.

-As well, 11 of the 20 views are established.
+All 68 tables are properly set up, and 11 of the 20 views are established.
 The ones not built are those that rely on XML functions like value and ref.

 Enjoy!